-- - Bluetooth is a wireless technology standard for data exchange using small ad-hoc networks called "personal area networks" (PANs) - Devices such as laptops, mobile phones, printers and headsets can establish a connection. - The range is usually up to 10 metres. - Technical specifications for Bluetooth were developed by the Bluetooth Special Interest Group (SIG). - Findings were added to the IEEE 802.15 standard.
+- Bluetooth is a wireless technology standard for data exchange using small ad-hoc networks called "personal area networks" (PANs) - Devices such as laptops, mobile phones, printers, headsets and other periphery-devices can establish a connection. - Simple and cheap possibility to set up ad-hoc networks of limited range (up to 10 meters) for spontaneous data exchange - Technical specifications for Bluetooth were developed by the Bluetooth Special Interest Group (SIG). - Findings were added to the IEEE 802.15 standard.